JulietteD-via/application/README.md

 * W
   * A calendar to mark when to plant seeds during the year
   * Include recipes for the plant

+## Implementation

+Unfortunately, the API providing a plant database with pictures, Trefle.io, was archived on May 3rd.
+I couldn't find an other open-access API offering the same features.